 - adding slices of lemon, lime, or orange

-- adding sprigs of flavourful herbs, such as mint, basil, or lemon balm
+- adding sprigs of flavorful herbs, such as mint, basil, or lemon balm

 - crushing a couple of fresh or frozen raspberries into your drink

 Research has shown that green tea has a positive effect on your general health.
-It can also help reduce your blood pressure and lower your LDL cholesterol levels.
+It can also help reduce your blood pressure and lower harmful LDL cholesterol levels.

-As with tea, it’s important that your coffee remains unsweetened.
+As with tea, it’s important that your coffee remain unsweetened.
 Adding milk, cream, or sugar to your coffee increases the overall calorie count and may affect your blood sugar levels.

-You can also try vegetable juice alternatives.
+While most fruit juice has too much sugar, you can try tomato juice, or a vegetable juice alternative.
 Blend a mix of green leafy vegetables, celery, or cucumbers with a handful of berries for a flavorful supply of vitamins and minerals.

 5. Low-fat milk